Links to ucsf events

 Severe Wildfires: A Climate-Health Emergency (Dec 12, 2018)

-Join in person or through the livestream (link active on Dec 11) to hear experts speak on the recent wildfires that affected all of California.
+Join in person or through the Livestream link to hear experts speak on the recent wildfires that affected all of California.
 The event will take place at Parnassus S214 from 12-1pm.
+A recording will be posted here after the event.

 Happening: A Clean Energy Revolution (Oct 23-24, 2018)